StewartChicken/Learnin-C-Cpp/Machine Learning/README.md

-This Machine Learning folder will contain my C++ implementations of the various ML algorithms.
-The algorithms I hope to include are Linear Regression, K-Nearest-Neighbors, and K-means clustering.
+This Machine Learning folder will contain my C++ implementations of a couple basic ML algorithms.
+The two simple algorithms I hope to include are Linear Regression and K-nearest-neighbors.